-- Tennis elbow is not a serious condition it gets better with time and no-one ever has it forever. - It is completely safe to continue using your arm within the limits of discomfort. - Eight out of ten people who suffer from tennis elbow are better within one year. - You can control the pain by: - changing the way in which you carry out activities; - doing specific exercises; and - using injections for longstanding, problematic cases.
+- Tennis elbow is not a serious condition it gets better with time and no-one ever has it forever. - It is completely safe to continue using your arm within the limits of discomfort. - Eight out of ten people who suffer from tennis elbow are better within one year. - You can control the pain by: - changing the way in which you carry out activities; - doing specific exercises; and - injections or surgery, which may be considered as a last resort in a very small number of cases.